 Take it further:

-Can you research and find or do you know someone from a different country not already highlighted that has made a contribution to photography?
-Highlight the country and write the person’s name, date of birth and contribution and share with the group.
+Can you research and find, or do you know someone from a different country not already highlighted that has made a contribution to photography?
+Highlight the country and write the person’s name, date of birth, and contribution and share with the group.

-Activity Section #2 - Camera Obscura
+Activity Section #2 — Camera Obscura